-When transactions or events in Indian country involve both Indians and others, competing claims of state, federal, and tribal jurisdiction arise . . . .
-[C]ases against Indian defendants are generally preempted from state jurisdiction by federal protection of tribal self-government.
+When transactions or events in Indian country involve both Indians and others, competing claims of state, federal, and tribal jurisdiction arise [C]ases against Indian defendants are generally preempted from state jurisdiction by federal protection of tribal self-government.
 The matter is more complex when the defendant is not an Indian.

-Absent a governing federal statute, the Supreme Court has stated that in controversies where both Indians and non-Indians are involved the State could protect its interest up to the point where tribal self-government would be affected.
-[50]
+Absent a governing federal statute, the Supreme Court has stated that in controversies where both Indians and non-Indians are involved "the State could protect its interest up to the point where tribal self-government would be affected."67

-In support of these principles, the Cohen treatise cites many cases.
-[51]
+In support of these principles, the Cohen treatise cites many cases.68

 However, tribes also have a strong argument for asserting authority.
 State environmental laws and regulations within Indian Country usually have a direct effect on Indians, tribes, their property, or federal activities.
-But whether such an effect exists is a factual question.
+It is only under certain circumstances that a state may validly assert authority over the activities of nonmembers within Indian Country.69 But whether such an effect exists is a factual question.
 Similarly, whether the tribe has adopted its own environmental regulations is a factual question.
-A conflict in state and tribal regulations may lead to a finding of interference with tribal self-government.
+A conflict in state and tribal regulations may lead to a finding